 - AA- from S&P Global

-- Whole Life Insurance – As its name implies, whole life insurance is intended to cover an insured for the entire his or her lifetime.
-The death benefit and the premium are typically fixed with this type of coverage.
+As its name implies, whole life insurance is intended to cover an insured for the entire his or her lifetime.
+The face value and payments are typically fixed with this type of coverage.
 Transamerica offers individual and group whole life insurance policies.
 The individual plans provide face amount of between $2,000 and $50,000.
 Group plans also provide coverage of up to $25,000.

-- Variable Universal Life Insurance – Variable universal life insurance also provides a death benefit and a cash value component.
+Variable universal life insurance also provides a valye section..
 In this case, though, the funds that are in the policy’s cash value are inside professionally managed accounts that are invested in the stock and bond market(s).
 This can provide the ability to earn a higher amount of return in the cash value.
 (It can also, however, be subject to more risk than a regular universal life or a whole life policy).